joaojmendes/react-stylish-gallery/README.md

 ## Description

 Create beautiful responsive image galleries with easy to use React components.
-Check out the [demos](https://nickyzz.github.io/react-stylish-gallery/) for more examples
+Check out the [demos](https://nickyzz.github.io/react-stylish-gallery/) page for more examples

 ## Instalation